 Step 4.4.2 – Determine the exposure times.

 Determine the exposure times for the degraded condition in the mitigating system.
 A separate exposure time must be determined for each POS for findings that span one or more POS.
-Using Table , determine an IEL for each applicable initiating event in each applicable POS.
+Using Table 4, determine an IEL for each applicable initiating event in each applicable POS.
+Figure 1 defines the POSs and TWs for a BWR plant.
+It also shows the relationship between the POSs and the modes defined in the TSs.

 Step 4.4.3 – Choose the SDP Worksheet(s)

-Choose the SDP worksheet(s) that contain the POSs and initiating events that were determined to be applicable in Stepsand 4.4.2.
+Choose the SDP worksheet(s) that contain the POSs and initiating events that were determined to be applicable in Steps 4.4.1 and 4.4.2.
 Perform the following steps on the Worksheet for each applicable POS and initiating event.
+The SDP worksheets are included at the end of this procedure.

 Step 4.4.4 – Enter the time to RCS boiling